MarcinkEve/movies/README.md

 ## Usage

-To use this app in browser you need to login:
+To use this app in browser you need to login.\
 Valid data of login is:

 1.  user1: